mworrel44/google_my_maps/README.md

 The following **extensions** are implemented:

 * [X] Asking for permission to use the client's location
-* [X] When the client first creates a map, the map is centered on their current location if allowed and centered on Silicon Valley otherwise
+* [X] When the client first creates a map, the map is centered on their current location if allowed and centered on Silicon Valley/Palo Alto otherwise

 ## Video Walkthrough